Chope

 Determining the Brand Style & Personality

-Here are some of the keywords that we brainstormed to represent the Chope brand: excitable and vibrant (Excitement), convenient and user friendly (Convenient & Friendly), always up to date (Trending) and comes with bonus and perks (Attractive deals).
+Some of the keywords brainstormed to represent the Chope brand include: excitable and vibrant (Excitement), convenient and user-friendly (Convenient & Friendly), always up-to-date (Trending) and offering bonuses and perks (Attractive deals).

 Brand Style & Personality